valerio-oliveira/dataops-trail/README.md

 In this project there are six application instances, three in each Region.
 It is possible to monitor the application cluster health by using the HAProxy statistics report.
 In this project it is on "http://ServiceHostAddress:81/stats".

----

-### Monitoring with Zabbix and Grafana

-As monitoring is one of database administrator's main responsibilities, I'm currently working on Zabbix and Grafana instalation playbooks.

 ## Running tests

 As a way to validate the the cluster's efficiency, I have written a simple test application running on multiple threads, each one sending a certain number of requests to the Web application.
-The result was the interesting detection of limitations to processing requests.

 > HAProxy load average test with 4 threads: